Azure-Samples/azure-serverless-workshop-team-assistant/4-github-bot/README.md

  # GitHub Issue Bot

-In this part of the workshop you will extend our bot with the capability to create issue in GitHub.
+In this part of the workshop you will extend our bot with the capability to create an issue in GitHub.
-We will build logic app with 3 steps.
+We will build a logic app with 3 steps.
 We will use Request / Response Step Connector for invoking the Logic App and providing the final response where our second step will be creating a GitHub issue.
 Please refer to the diagram below showing the steps in logic app.

 ![Architecture](Content/Images/1-Architecutre.png)